marklasia/smart-contracts/WORST-CASE-SCENARIOS.md

 - Special case: If the asset should not be tokenized anymore, we'd need to re-build `PoaToken` balances by reducing all `BuyEvent`s and `TransferEvent`s in order to do a final payout

 #### Mitigation Steps: Mid-Long Term
-We coul allow changing the custodian's address.
-The checks and balances would be very important here.
+We could allow changing the custodian's address.
+The checks and balances would be critical here.
 We need to think carefully about what conditions need to be met to call this function, e.g.:

 - Custodian needs to sign a legally binding document, asking the `owner` of the contract to update their address
 - Upload this document to IPFS